tedvanderveen/SfBasket/README.md

 To build and deploy this application you will need a few tools.
 Here is a list of software that can be used:

 ### Visual Studio Code or Community Edition

 * [Visual Studio](https://visualstudio.microsoft.com)
 * [Visual Studio Code](https://code.visualstudio.com)

 ### Service Fabric SDK

 * [Service Fabric SDK](https://www.microsoft.com/web/handlers/webpi.ashx?command=getinstallerredirect&appid=MicrosoftAzure-ServiceFabric-CoreSDK)

+## Start SF and debug

+* make sure that the Basket project is set as the startup project
+* set platform to x64
+* hit F5
+* open browser and navigate to http://localhost:8118/swagger/index.html